Bradleyda932/DMARC-Project-Deliverable/README.md

 ---

 ### **ACS Data Introduced (Heat Map Made)**
-Professor Manley introduced us to the ACS data, and Oliver immediately got to work, creating 4 R files in all.
-He found the top at-risk zip codes in Des Moines, and I picked the top 12 areas (50137 has no entries in the dataset, so it was removed), sorted into the three categories.
-This really helped us understand which zip codes we should focus on, and it was *very* clear that 50314 and 50316 need help.
+Professor Manley introduced us to the ACS data, and Oliver began working on this, creating 4 R files in all.
+He found the top at-risk zip codes in Des Moines, and we picked the top 12 areas (50137 has no entries in the dataset, so it was removed), sorted into the three categories.
+This really helped us understand which zip codes we should focus on, and it was *very* clear that zip codes 50314 and 50316 required the greatest attention.

 #### Files used:
 * Oliver: